Great Synagogue (Plzeň): History

 The mixture of styles is truly bewildering; from the onion domes of a Russian Orthodox church, to the Arabic style ceiling, to the distinctly Indian looking Torah ark.
 The synagogue was used without interruption until the Nazi occupation of World War II.
 The synagogue was used as a storage facility during the war and was thereby spared from destruction.
 The Jewish community that retook possession of the synagogue at the end of hostilities had been decimated by the Holocaust.
 The last regular service was held in 1973, when the synagogue was closed down and fell into disrepair under communist rule.

 Restoration was undertaken from 1995 to 1998, and the synagogue was reopened on 11 February 1998 at a cost of 63 million CZK.
-The central hall is now often used for concerts from such legends as Joseph Malowany, Peter Dvorský, or Karel Gott, while the walls host temporary photographic exhibitions of various causes.
+The central hall is now often used for concerts, while the walls host exhibitions of various causes.
+Renovation of interiors was carried out between 2019 and 2022.
 The synagogue is still used for worship, but only in what was formerly the winter prayer room.
-The present number of Plzeň Jews is a little over 70.
+The present number of Plzeň Jews is roughly 200 people as of 2024.